Quantcast

 Among those who voted for former Vice President Kamala Harris for president last year, 71% opposed war on Iran.
 So did 53% of Trump voters.
 In fact, a majority of respondents across all gender, race, age, and income categories opposed military action against Iran.

-Some Representatives and Senators from both parties say they want a say in whether the US gets involved in the conflict between Iran and Israel.
 Reps.
-Thomas Massie, R-Kentucky, and Ro Khanna, D-California, introduced a resolution to block U.S. involvement in the conflict without Congressional approval.
+Thomas Massie, R-Kentucky, and Ro Khanna, D-California, introduced a resolution to block U.S. involvement in the conflict earlier in the week without Congressional approval.
 "This is not our war," Massie wrote on X. "Even if it were, Congress must decide such matters according to our Constitution."

 Suggested reads: